LittlePrinceLair/Inferno-Inside-a-Heart/README.md

 \- Oblivion offers solace.
 Take the gift.
 Take it.

+\- The screams in vain for justice from the lair were drowned in the winds.

 \- He has failed his sanity in the evil's hands.

 \- His light sputters out.